DandyLyons/DandyLyons.github.io/content/en-gb/thoughts/10-ai-is-human-intelligence-applied/index.md

 ---
-title: "AI Is Human Intelligence Applied"
+title: AI Is Human Intelligence Applied
 date: 2025-06-10T11:43:57-06:00
 tags:
+  - thoughts
-    - "thoughts"
+  - intelligence
-slug: "ai-is-human-intelligence-applied"
+slug: ai-is-human-intelligence-applied
-topics: ["AI", "Technology"]
+topics:
+  - AI
+  - Technology
 aliases:
-    - "/thoughts/10/"
+  - /thoughts/10/
-description: "AI is not a replacement for human intelligence; it's an application of it.
-Understanding this distinction is crucial."
+description: AI is not a replacement for human intelligence; it's an application of it.
+Understanding this distinction is crucial.
 ---

 My first experience with so-called AI was in the late 90s playing a PS1 game called _Twisted Metal_.
 I could play competitively against my friends, but somehow I could even play when there was no one else around.
 The game itself could be my opponent.
 This felt like magic to me.
 How could a computer understand how to play the game so well.
 At times, it even felt like it was strategizing and anticipating my moves.